ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-Let’s see how the client API looks in action, with an example test program that does 100K request-reply cycles:
+Let's see how the client API looks in action, with an example test program that does 100K request-reply cycles:

 ```c++
 //